unlock-protocol/docs/docs/tools/checkout/collecting-metadata.md

 After the user fills out the form and clicks the "Continue" button, they will be prompted to sign a message so the data can be verified as coming from them.
 After they sign, the key purchase will initiate.

-Note: you can customize the `callToAction` value for the metadata form by adding a `metadata` value to this `callToAction` object.

 :::warning
 If the user already has an active membership, they will not be prompted to complete the metadata form!